juliaclement/awktopython/docs/Implementation_State.md

 the files are compiled in order and then produce a single execution unit.

 Gawk has a “-i” option which is like “-f” but will only include any given file once.
-Gawk will produce an error message if the same file is included through both -i & -f.
-Currently we just ignore the issue, should fix.
-Priority high.
+Will produce an error message if the same file is included through both -i & -f.

-@include (gawk extension) unplanned.
-Would require major changes to the lexer.
+@include (gawk extension) implemented since rewrite of tokenizer.

-@namespace (gawk extension) unplanned but looks very interesting.
-Would require some changes to the lexer and quite likely the symbol table, these could be done with one eye on @include in case it is later implemented.
+@namespace (gawk extension) implemented.

 @import (possible awkpy extension) Gawk allows extensions written in the C language.
 Python also has this ability, I’m thinking a general ability to import Python modules or libraries could be useful in its own right, the Python extension would then be free to import C libraries using the appropriate cpython or pypy mechanisms.
 Would require some changes to the lexer & symbol table.